Stelios Awards terms and conditions

 A total of £100,000 will be distributed as follows:

 - ii. £30,000 to the second place winner.

 - iii. £20,000 to the third place winner.

 3. Eligibility and Award criteria

-- The awards are open to disabled applicants over the age of 18 operating in the UK only.
+- i.
+The awards are open to disabled applicants over the age of 18 operating in the UK only.
 We use the Equality Act 2010 definition of disability, which includes long-term mental and physical health conditions.
-If you have any queries about whether you qualify please contact us at email@example.com.

 - iii.
 The awards are only open to UK-registered for-profit companies

 - iv.
 The applicant company must have filed accounts with UK Companies House showing a turnover (Revenues) in one year of at least £5000

 - v.
 Past winners and/or applicants are welcome to re-apply.

 - vi.
 The applicant must have an active business online presence.
 If you do not have an active digital presence please include your future plans on the application form.